HofstraDoboli/ROBOTS_CSC15_F22/README.md

 **via the robot's terminal window**

     1. Type `pwd` and enter.
-The output should show the following path `.../AlphaBot2/AlphaBot2/python/`.
+The output should show the following path `.../AlphaBot2/python/`.
 If it shows a different path, type `cd ~` and enter.
 Then follow the direction 1 from ** Go to the folder with robot's programs** and repeat this step.
     2. Type `ls` and enter to see the names of the files insidee the folder `/python/`.
     3. Choose a file to open and type: `nano file_name.py` and enter.
 Nano is a command prompt text editor (no GUI).
 You will see the file and a list of commands at the bottom.
 You can move in the file only with arrows and delete or add new code.
     4. When you are done making changes, press `CTRL-X` then 'y' to save changes, then press enter one more time to save and exit the editor.

-**via an application (cyberduck)**
+**SKIP THIS STEP via an application (cyberduck)**

 0. Install cyberduck on your machine from: https://cyberduck.io/download/
   * Download the zip file for your machine (Windows or Mac)